 Once your requested item is ready to be sent, you will receive an email notification requesting your DELIVERY ADDRESS

 Items borrowed from the ANZCA library are delivered to the requestor via Express Post courier delivery (or NZ courier) FREE OF COST.

 It is possible to log into your personalised library account, view your items on loan (and on hold) and renew any item that has not been requested by another patron:

-First time users of the new discovery layer who would like to request items, view/renew items on loan, save searches or create lists will need to create a password for their personalised library account.
+First time users of the discovery service who would like to request items, view/renew items on loan, save searches or create lists will need to create a password for their personalised library account.

 NOTE: This is not the same as your Networks password used to access to e-resources.
 Setting/resetting your library account password will not affect your Networks password.

 Note: If you do not receive an email or no longer have access to your preferred email account, contact the library and a library staff member will update your contact details